-Below, you can learn everything you need to know about non-compete agreements in Colorado, including the new changes and common questions employees may have when they encounter a non-compete agreement.
-For example, are Colorado non-compete agreements legally enforceable?
-What limitations do non-compete agreements have?
-Where can someone get a Colorado non-compete agreement template?
+Below, you can learn everything you need to know about non-compete agreements in Colorado, including the new changes and common questions employees may have when encountering a non-compete agreement.

-Yes, non-compete agreements are legally enforceable in Colorado.
+Yes, non-compete agreements are legally enforceable in Colorado as per § 8-2-113 C.R.S.
 However, non-compete laws in CO generally limit their use when they involve employees earning over $101,250 annually and when non-compete agreements accompany the sale of a business.

 In some cases, non-compete agreements may not be enforceable.
-Let’s say a person gets another job with a different employer and now earns $102,000 per year.
-If that employee had signed a non-compete agreement with their previous employer, that employer would be unable to enforce the non-compete agreement with this former employee.
+Let’s say a person gets another job with a different employer and now earns $102,000 annually.
+If that employee had signed a non-compete agreement with their previous employer, that employer would be unable to enforce it with this former employee.

 Reasonable Use and Exemptions

-The primary exemption to non-compete agreements in Colorado is employees who are not highly compensated employees.
+The primary exemption to non-compete agreements in Colorado is employees who are not highly compensated.

 Time Limitations